cpacker/MemGPT/docs/webui.md

-!!! warning "web UI troubleshooting"
+!!! question "web UI troubleshooting"

     If you have problems getting web UI set up, please use the [official web UI repo for support](https://github.com/oobabooga/text-generation-webui)!
 There will be more answered questions about web UI there vs here on the MemGPT repo.